Shikwa

-Plot summary
+Synopsis

-Munazza takes the charge as the caretaker of the house after the demise of her husband, Naveed.
-She being concerned about her young daughters, Meher and Sidra, decides to get Meher married with her cousin Saqib, who is much older than Meher.
-Meher disapproves of the proposal initially but then suppresses her feelings against her mother's firm decision.
-This becomes the biggest remorse of Meher's life as her life partner is twice her age.
+Munazza takes charge as the caretaker of the house after the demise of her husband, Naveed.
+She concerned about her young daughters, Meher and Sidra, decides to get Meher married to her cousin Saqib, who is much older than Meher.
+Meher initially disapproves of the proposal but then suppresses her feelings against her mother's firm decision.
+This becomes the biggest regret of Meher's life as her life partner is twice her age.